linode/docs/docs/guides/kubernetes/kubernetes-cron-job/index.md

     kubectl exec -it mysql-56f9846bb7-tlbv6 -- /bin/bash

 Viewing your MySQL Pod's terminal prompt, run the `mysqldump` command to generate a backup copy of your database.
-Enter your database's password when prompted for it.
+Enter your database's password when prompted.
 You can verify the `dump.sql` backup file created using the `ls` command.

 {{< note >}}
 If you deployed your Kubernetes cluster following the [How to Install Drupal with Linode Kubernetes Engine](/docs/guides/how-to-install-drupal-with-linode-kubernetes-engine/), your password should be the same one used in your `kustomization.yaml` file.